What is Contemplative Spirituality? A Framework for Spiritual Life

 A Little About Me:

-For the past ten years, I’ve worked to support folks in navigating transitions in their identities, spiritualities, and sense of meaning.
+For the past ten years, I’ve worked to support folks in navigating their experiences of disillusionment.

 In 2022, I wrote my first book Unmasking the Inner Critic: Lessons for Living an Unconstricted Life, which Brian McLaren called “a beautiful and accessible guidebook to help you do the inner work central to the act of being human.”
 And in 2023, I launched the Inner Work Cohort, a focused 30-day program dedicated to helping folks build a daily practice that feels sustainable, life-affirming, and dignity-centered.

-My approach is influenced by my time at the Living School for Action and Contemplation, where I sat at the feet of modern mystics Richard Rohr, Cynthia Bourgeault, Barbara Holmes, Brian McLaren, and James Finley, my ongoing training in integrated parts work and somatic awareness, and my daily practice of walking, questioning, and holding space with others.
+My approach is influenced by my time at the Living School for Action and Contemplation, my ongoing training in integrated parts work and somatic awareness, and my daily practice of walking, questioning, and holding space with others.